ayushbhavsar21/CN-Notes/DBMS.md

 ---

+**Nessacary condition for a candidate key to be a primary key**
+> Any attribute of the Primary key can not contain a NULL value.
+  While in the Candidate key, any attribute can contain a NULL value.

 ## Integrity & Consistency

 - *Integrity* in DBMS is maintained using constraints like primary key, foreign key, domain rules, and business rules.